The Hitchhiker's Guide to the Galaxy (radio series): Announcement

 In November 2003, two years after Adams's death and 23 years after the production on the Secondary Phase had ceased, a new radio adaptation of Adams' unadapted novel Life, the Universe and Everything was announced.
 This would become the third series of the Hitchhiker's Guide to the Galaxy on radio.
 Dirk Maggs, a friend of Adams, was chosen to create, direct and co-produce the adaptations.
-Maggs had previously consulted with Adams on potential radio adaptations for the final three books in 1993 and 1997.
+Maggs had previously consulted with Adams on potential radio adaptations for the three remaining books in 1993 and 1997.
 The project was restarted in September 2001 by Maggs, Helen Chattwell and Bruce Hyman, with help from Jane Belson and Ed Victor.

 At the time of the announcement, it was stated that the original goal was to transmit the six-part adaptation of the third novel starting in February 2004, with the remaining eight episodes comprising the final two novels.
 A fourth and fifth series based on So Long, and Thanks For All the Fish and Mostly Harmless were to have been transmitted in September 2004.

 Soon after the six episodes comprising the third series had been recorded by Above the Title Productions, a minor legal dispute over the online availability of episodes arose between the production company and The Walt Disney Company, which had started production on the Hitchhiker's film, also in 2003.
 This led to a delay in transmitting the third series and an immediate cessation in the production of series four and five.
 Eventually a deal was worked out, and the Tertiary Phase was first broadcast on BBC Radio 4 on 21 September 2004.